Oktaliem/OrangeHRMTestNGAllure/README.md

 ```

 # DemoOrangeHRMTestNGAllure Continuous Testing
-- Continuous Testing with Jenkins
+- Continuous Testing with Jenkins in Docker

 To be continued......